-Halliburton Company (HAL) Upgraded Issued by Wall Street Gurus
+Halliburton Company (HAL) upgraded Issued by Wall Street Gurus

-Halliburton Company (NYSE:HAL) went down by -2.15% from its latest closing price compared to the recent 1-year high of $34.32.
-The company’s stock price has collected -3.76% of loss in the last five trading sessions.
-Barron’s reported on 01/31/22 that These Stocks Were January’s Best and Worst in the S&P 500
+Halliburton Company (NYSE:HAL) went up by 3.37% from its latest closing price compared to the recent 1-year high of $34.32.
+The company’s stock price has collected -1.33% of loss in the last five trading sessions.
+The Wall Street Journal reported on 02/22/22 that DWAC, Virgin Galactic, Exxon Mobil, DraftKings: What to Watch in the Stock Market Today

 Is It Worth Investing in Halliburton Company (NYSE :HAL) Right Now?

-Halliburton Company (NYSE:HAL) scored a price-to-earnings ratio above its average ratio, recording 19.78 x from its present earnings ratio.
-Plus, the 36-month beta value for HAL is at 2.44.
+Halliburton Company (NYSE:HAL) scored a price-to-earnings ratio above its average ratio, recording 19.94 x from its present earnings ratio.
+Plus, the 36-month beta value for HAL is at 2.42.
+Opinions of the stock are interesting as 19 analysts out of 30 who provided ratings for Halliburton Company declared the stock was a “buy,” while 3 rated the stock as “overweight,” 6 rated it as “hold,” and 2 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.